mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      This can happen if the council has set up their auto-response system incorrectly, for example, the council has used the mySociety helpline email instead of responding directly to a user.
+      This can happen if the body has set up their auto-response system incorrectly, for example, the body has used your support email address instead of responding directly to a user.
     </p>
     <p>
       Forward the email to the user.
 Let the body know you've had to do this,